The Philippines – Gas Policy Brief

 The Philippines has become heavily reliant on coal-fired power generation, and until recently there was little political will to manage greenhouse gas emissions in a significant way.
 The Malampaya gas field is the only significant indigenous gas resource, with production providing the bulk of gas-fired power generation in the country.
 The decline of the field, which starts around 2024, and how to manage it, is driving much of the debate around the future of the gas sector.

 The Philippines has been a potential new market for imported LNG for many years, with the only indigenous gas production of around 350 MMSCFD at Malampaya starting to decline and limited economic potential for new production.
 Gas is used exclusively to supply 3.5 GW of generation on Luzon, which is equivalent to 21% of national generation.
 Nationwide generation is dominated by coal with 54%, with 21% provided by renewables, predominantly geothermal and hydro.
 The country also has geographical challenges with many isolated island power grids of limited size slowing the development of robust national power grids.

 The plan focuses on energy security, affordability and access, lower carbon, improved government agency collaboration, development of new technologies, clarification of regulations and stronger international partnerships.
-Subsequently, they issued a moratorium on adding greenfield coal capacity that is not approved or significantly advanced, although this still leaves new coal projects in place that will add 11 GW**.
+Subsequently, it issued a moratorium on adding greenfield coal capacity that is not approved or significantly advanced, although this still leaves new coal projects in place that will add 11 GW.